Welcome to the Alta Mira Chapter, NSDAR

 Mountains seen from Tulare County

-The Alta Mira Chapter was organized on February 24, 1917.
+The Alta Mira Chapter, National Society Daughters of the American Revolution, (NSDAR or DAR), was organized on February 24, 1917.
 Viola Frizbee was the chapter's first regent.
-The chapter's name was chosen because of the long view of the mountains the founding members had from the upstairs window at the founding meeting.
-Hence, the name "Alta Mira."
-Most members are from the Tulare county area; however, some members are from other areas, as well.
+The chapter's name was chosen because of the long view of the mountains the founding members had from the upstairs window at the founding meeting, hence, the name "Alta Mira."
+Most members are from the Tulare County area; however, some members are from other areas as well.
 Local residency is not a requirement for membership in any chapter.

 Our biggest event of the year is a ceremony commemorating Constitution Week and "Bells Across America."
-This year will mark the 21st ceremony.
-It is now jointly sponsored by the the First Congregational Church and Alta Mira Chapter, NSDAR.
-Other groups contributing time and talent include Boy Scout Troop 132, Community Bell Choir, Community String Ensemble, a patriotic sing along and presentation of a Community Service Award.
-The chapter also takes a very active part in the Community Flag Day Ceremony and in "The Butterfield Stage Day" for 15,000 fourth graders.
+This year will mark the 22nd ceremony.
+It is now jointly sponsored by the First Congregational Church and Alta Mira Chapter, NSDAR.
+Other groups contributing time and talent include Boy Scout Troop 132, Community Bell Choir, and the Community String Ensemble.
+There is a patriotic sing-along and presentation of a Community Service Award.
+The chapter also takes a very active part in the community Flag Day Ceremony and in "The Butterfield Stage Day" for 15,000 fourth graders.

-We welcome any woman for membership who is over 18 years of age and who is descended from a man or woman who aided in achieving American Independence during the period between April 19, 1775, and November 26, 1783.
+We welcome any woman for membership who is 18 years or older and who is descended from a man or woman who aided in achieving American independence during the period between April 19, 1775, and November 26, 1783.
 Information on membership in the DAR can be found here.